China Railways DF4: Indonesia

 During the construction of Jakarta–Bandung high speed railway line, the Chinese construction company PowerChina brought and used several DF4 locomotives.
 The first unit, DF4B-1295, arrived at the Port of Tanjung Priok on 22 November 2021.
 It was transported to Tegalluar depot in Bandung on 21 January 2022.
 The second batch arrived on 28 January, consisted of DF4B-7552, 7553, 9129 and 7549.
 The third batch arrived in Tanjung Priok in December 2022, with the DF4B-6385 on 16 December and the DF4C-4151 on 31 December.

 During the construction of the line, one of the DF4 was involved in an accident.
 The DF4B-7553 was derailed on 18 December 2022 while hauling a track-laying machine.
 The derailment occurred in Padalarang District, West Bandung Regency.
 The derailed train was evacuated on 20 December.

-At the conclusion of the line construction, the PowerChina's DF4s were moved out of the country for use elsewhere.
+At the conclusion of the line construction, the PowerChina's DF4's were moved out of the country for use elsewhere.
 For maintenance and backup purpose, the Kereta Cepat Indonesia China (KCIC) operated a single DF4D, numbered CC207 23 01.
 Under the Indonesian railway nomenclature, the DF4 operated by KCIC was classified as CC207 class.